aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-images/get-name-of-images-embedded-in-pdf-file-using-java/_index.md

 ### What if I encounter issues while using Aspose.PDF for Java?

-If you encounter any problems or have questions about using Aspose.PDF for Java, you can refer to the official documentation or seek assistance from the Aspose support team.
+If you encounter any problems or have questions about using Aspose.PDF for Java, you can refer to the documentation or seek assistance from the Aspose support team.

 ### Is Aspose.PDF for Java free to use?